 The body scan practice is a helpful tool for developing our capacity to notice our physical experience.
 Begin by lying down on the bed or floor, letting your arms and legs relax and fall to your sides.
 Then take a few moments to notice the sensations of the movement of the breath.
 There’s no need to make anything happen.
 Simply observe and let things be.
 Expect your mind to wander, and when it does, gently return your attention to your body and the movement of breathing.

 First bring your attention to your feet.
 Notice the pressure against the bed or floor, the temperature, itches, comfort or discomfort.
 After a few minutes, move your attention to your lower legs and notice the feel of your clothing or the pressure on the bed.
 Experience whatever you feel for several minutes, then shift attention to your upper legs for a few minutes.
 Then to the abdomen, and then your chest.
 Notice the rising and falling of your chest as you breathe in and out.

 The more you practice sensing into your body, the easier it will become throughout your day.
 When you notice tension in your body, or racing anxious thinking, or difficult emotions, getting therapeutic bodywork at Massage Therapy Center Palo Alto is one of the most healthy, helpful ways to calm your stress response and restore balance to your nervous system.
-And while you’re getting massaged, try using your attention to mindfully slow down and give length to your breathing.
-This way, you double the benefits of your bodywork by switching to the parasympathetic nervous system, where peace and healing reside.
+And while you’re getting massaged, try using your attention to mindfully breathe slowly and deeply.
+This will increase the benefits of your bodywork by further activating the parasympathetic nervous system, to support relaxation and healing.